bpepple/karkas/README.md

 ## Purpose

-Metron has recently consolidated the `Cancelled Series` and `Ongoing` formats to `Single Issue`.
+Metron has recently consolidated the `Cancelled Series` and `Ongoing` formats to `Single Issue` and changes `Annual Series` to `Annual`.

-This program simple update's the comic's ComicInfo.xml file for the change.
+This program simply update's a comic's ComicInfo.xml file for these changes.

 ## Usage